Building Re-Tuning Simulator

 Simulator

-The Federal Energy Management Program’s Building Re-tuning Simulator (BRS) allows users to estimate energy, cost, and CO2 emission savings from implementing various re-tuning™ measures in their buildings.
-Users create a simplified building model that estimates impact from selected simulations using the available heating, ventilation, and air conditioning control measures, operations and maintenance measures, and capital project measures.
+The BRS allows users to create a simplified building model that estimates impact from selected measures using the available heating, ventilation, and air conditioning control measures, operations and maintenance measures, and capital project measures.